top of page

 Yes, but the method depends on whether the company is insolvent or still able to pay some debts.

-If the company is insolvent (cannot pay its debts) - you need a formal liquidation, usually a CVL, handled by a licensed insolvency practitioner.
+If the company is insolvent (cannot pay its debts) - you need a formal liquidation, usually a CVL, handled by a licensed insolvency practitioner such as ourselves.

 If the company is solvent (can pay its debts) - you can close it using a Members’ Voluntary Liquidation (MVL) or a voluntary strike‑off.